Leaders who lack interpersonal skills struggle to engage employees effectively – and that is a huge threat to attracting and retaining top talent.

 Peter Heslin, Associate Professor at AGSM @ UNSW Business School agrees poor leadership is a serious business issue.
 "Employee disengagement and high turnover often result from employees' frustrations with their manager and seriously erode organisational effectiveness."

-This is why the AGSM's new Master of Management degree will begin with the compulsory starter course Managing Yourself and Others when it launches in February 2019.
+This is why the AGSM's new Master of Management degree will begin with the compulsory starter course Managing Yourself and Others.
 With a sharp focus on self-management and interpersonal skills, the course will help students bring out the best in themselves and others in the workplace.

 Course Creator and Coordinator Associate Professor Heslin is an expert in employee engagement.
 He also recently won the UNSW Business School's prestigious teaching prize, the 2018 Bill Birkett Award for Sustained Teaching Excellence.